-Fig. 10.
-Step response for closed-loop system straint.
-The contribution of this paper is to design a sensor applied to the aeronautic system with the help of control theory.
+The simplicity of the controller is interesting for real time implementation.
+The application proposed above concerns an industrial experiment.
+The main objective is to conserve the structure of real time implementation and to improve the controller performance.
+5 Conclusion This paper develops the control theory contribution to design a sensor applied to the aeronautic system.
 The two main problems are the multiplexing to avoid the magnetic coupling and the high quality factor of the cylinder.
-To overcome these problems, we establish the model of the system in low frequency by using the Hilbert transform.
-An efficient algorithm based on LMI technique is proposed to solve the problem of multivariable PID controller in an industrial context.
-The controller presented in the previous section has been implemented with success in a real time board.
-The multivariable PID is implemented in a FPGA component.
-B. Future Works The perspectives of this work concern the analysis of robustness of the stability.
-In fact some physical "defaults" modify the magnetic behaviour of the system by introducing coupling and non linearity.
-Two point of view are considered: the first one is an experimental analysis of robustness and the second one is the mathematical analysis.
-REFERENCES - S. Boyd and L. El Ghaoui and E. Feron and V. Balakrishnan, Linear Matrix Inequalities in System and and Control Theory, SIAM, Philadelphia, 1994. - [2] Y.Y.
-Cao and J. Lam and Y.X.
-Sun, Static output feedback stabilization: An ILMI approach, Automatica, vol. 34, 1998, pp 1641-1645. - [3] P. Gahinet and A. Nemirovski and J. Laub and M. Chilali, LMI Control Toolbox, The Math Works Inc, 1995. - [4] V.L.
-Syrmos and C.T.
-Abdallah and P. Dorato and K. Grigoriadis, Static output feedback - a survey, Automatica, vol. 33, 1997, pp 125-137. - [5] F. Zheng and Q.G.
-Wang and T.H.
-Lee, On the design of multivariable PID controllers via LMI approach, Automatica, vol. 38, 2002, pp 265-271.
+To overcome these problems, we propose to establish the model of the system in low frequency by the use of a Hilbert transform.
+An algorithm based on LMI technique have been proposed to solve a multivariable PID controller design in an industrial context.
+The main problem is to propose a methodology in order to keep the same real time structure.
+The results obtain by using this method are implemented with success in FPGA component.
+The perspectives of this work concern the anlysis of robustness of the stability from two point of view.
+The first one is the experimental analysis of robustness and the second point of view is the mathematical analysis.
+References - S. Boyd, L. El Ghaoui, E. Feron, and V. Balakrishnan.
+Linear Matrix Inequalities in System and and Control Theory.
+SIAM, Philadelphia, 1994. - [2] Y.Y.
+Cao, J. Lam, and Y.X.
+Sun.
+Static output feedback stabilization: An ilmi approach.
+Automatica, 34:1641-1645, 1998. - [3] P. Gahinet, A. Nemirovski, J. Laub, and M. Chilali.
+LMI Control Toolbox.
+The Math Works Inc, 1995. - [4] F. Zheng, Q.G.
+Wang, and T.H.
+Lee.
+On the design of multivariable pid controllers via lmi approach.
+Automatica, 38:517-526, 2002.